What is High Range Drink Driving?

 If you are found guilty of High Range PCA, you will have a criminal conviction recorded against you.

-The disqualification periods and fines that apply are harsh, and a criminal record can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and to travel freely to some countries.
+The disqualification periods and fines that apply are harsh.
+A criminal record can cause significant problems in your everyday life; it can affect your ability to work in certain jobs and travel freely to some countries.

 Will I lose my licence?

 The major concern for most drivers charged with a High Range PCA offence is that they will lose their licence.
 Unfortunately, it is almost certain that you will lose your licence if convicted of a High Range drink driving offence.

 The NSW Guideline Judgment for High Range Drink Driving is applied when sentencing High Range PCA offences.
 It is exceptionally rare for a Court to deal with a High Range PCA matter under 'section 10' of the Crimes (Sentencing Procedure) Act or a non-conviction Conditional Release Order.

 Even a first offence of High Range drink driving can result in a custodial sentence.
 The decision as to whether or not a term of imprisonment will be imposed depends on several factors, including the level of your blood alcohol reading, your traffic record and the circumstances at the time of the offence.